Protecting Yourself on Writing Sites

 Some writing sites claim you retain the copyright to your work, yet don't allow you to remove your articles.
 Others claim by posting on their site they own the rights.

-Some sites allow you to write about what you want while others give you assignments and demand you write about what they want.
+Some sites allow you to write about what you want while others give assignments and demand you write about what they want.

-And other sites have 'secret' agendas where they push particular views and use your work as a screen to hide their core purpose.
+Many punish you if you complain.
+While other sites have 'secret' agendas where they push particular views and use your work as a screen to hide their core purpose.

 What do you do to protect yourself?